ctarbide/ctarbide.github.io/pages/2024/2024-09-20_12h12m59_linked_lists/README.txt

 In `test-list.nw` you will find some common algorithms for dealing with singly linked lists.

-To evaluate and playing around with it, firts install [coolscripts](https://github.com/ctarbide/coolscripts), then download `test-list.nw` below and then run `nofake test-list.nw`.
+To evaluate and playing around with it, first install [coolscripts](https://github.com/ctarbide/coolscripts), then download `test-list.nw` below and then run `nofake test-list.nw`.